-Under the Company's bylaws, a shareholder entitled to vote for the election of directors may directly nominate a candidate for election at the 2024 Annual Meeting of Shareholders if written notice of the 2024 Annual Meeting of Shareholders if written notice of the shareholder's intent to nominate such person for election as director has been given, either by personal delivery or by certified mail, postage prepaid, to the Secretary of the Company and received by either (i) no later than January 6, 2024 and no earlier than October 8, 2023; or (ii) if the 2024 Annual Meeting is held more than 30 days before or after May 18, 2024, then no less than 90 days prior to the 2024 Annual Meeting.
-The notice must set forth (i) as to the shareholder giving the notice, (1) the name and address, as they appear on the Company's stock transfer books, of such shareholder, (2) a representation that such shareholder is a shareholder of record and intends to appear in person or by proxy at the meeting to nominate the person specified in the notice, (3) the class and number of shares of Company stock beneficially owned by such shareholder, and (4) a description of all arrangements or understandings between such shareholder and the nominee and any other person or persons pursuant to which the nomination is to be made by the shareholder; and (ii) as to the person whom the shareholder proposes to nominate for election as a director, (1) the name, age, business address and, if known, residence address of such person, (2) the principal occupation or employment of such person, (3) the class and number of shares of Company stock beneficially owned by such person, (4) any other information relating to such person that is required to be disclosed in solicitations of proxies for election of directors or is otherwise required by the rules and regulations of the SEC promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including a discussion of the specific experience, qualifications, attributes or skills that led to the conclusion that the nominee should serve as a director, and (5) the written consent of such person to be named in the proxy statement as a nominee and to serve as a director if elected.
+Under the Company's Bylaws, a shareholder entitled to vote for the election of directors may directly nominate a candidate for election at the 2024 Annual Meeting of Shareholders if written notice of the shareholder's intent to nominate such person for election as director has snareholder's intent to nominate such person for election as director has been given, either by personal delivery or by certified mail, postage prepaid, to the Secretary of the Company and received by either (i) no later than December 28, 2024 and no earlier than September 29, 2024; or (ii) if the 2025 Annual Meeting is held more than 30 days before or after May 17, 2025, then no less than 90 days prior to the 2025 Annual Meeting.
+The notice must set forth (i) as to the shareholder giving the notice (1) the near and address, as they appear on the Company's notice, (1) the name and address, as they appear on the Company's stock transfer books, of such shareholder, (2) a representation that such shareholder is a shareholder of record and intends to appear in person or by proxy at the meeting to nominate the person specified in the notice, (3) the class and number of shares of Company stock beneficially owned by such shareholder, and (4) a description of all arrangements or understandings between such shareholder and the nominee and any other person or persons pursuant to which the nomination is to be made by the shareholder; and (ii) as to the person whom the shareholder proposes to nominate for election as a director, (1) the name, age, business address and, if known, residence address of such person, (2) the principal occupation or employment of such person, (3) the class and number of shares of Company stock beneficially owned by such person, (4) any other information relating to such person that is required to be disclosed in solicitations of proxies for election of directors or is otherwise required by the rules and regulations of the SEC promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including a discussion of the specific experience, qualifications, attributes or skills that led to the conclusion that the nominee should serve as a director, and (5) the written consent of such person to be named in the proxy statement as a nominee and to serve as a director if elected.

-In addition to satisfying the foregoing requirements under the Company's bylaws, to comply with the SEC's new universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (i) no later than March 19, 2024, or (ii) if the 2024 Annual Meeting is held more than 30 days before or after May 18, 2024, then no later than the later of 60 days prior to the 2024 Annual Meeting or the tenth day following the day on which the Company first publicly announces the date of the 2024 Annual Meeting.
+In addition to satisfying the foregoing requirements under the Company's Bylaws, to comply with the SEC's universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (i) no later than March 18, 2025; or (ii) if the 2025 Annual Meeting is held more than 30 days before or after May 17, 2025, then no later than the later of 60 days prior to the 2025 Annual Meeting or the tenth day following the day on which the Company first publicly announces the date of the 2025 Annual Meeting.